raushan2410/SS-Fabrications/README.md

 ## Original Template

-The original website template for SS Steel was based on the HTML5 UP "Zero Four" template, designed by [HTML5 UP](https://html5up.net/zero-four).
+The original website template for SS Furniture & Fabrication was based on the HTML5 UP "Zero Four" template, designed by [HTML5 UP](https://html5up.net/zero-four).
 We would like to express our gratitude to HTML5 UP for providing this fantastic template as a starting point for our website.

 ## Repository Structure